 Team meetings are about communication, solving pressing issues and the ability to "synchronize".
 But what if your meetings began to look like chaotic communication and give a feeling of wasted time?
 It’s necessary to fix this ASAP!

-Last year, our EvoTalents team faced several issues during meetings:
+Last year, our EvoTalents team (let us remind that we are an IT recruiting agency and work remotely) with a remotely distributed team) faced several issues during meetings:

 Team meetings, 1:1 calls were beyond timing.
 As a result, there was uncertainty in scheduling the next calls.

 Participants of the calls took part unevenly: somebody spoke more, somebody kept silent.
 We wanted everyone to be involved, especially when discussing issues that affected the whole team.